 Racing at the Opel-Rennbahn

 Soon they saw the commercial potential of a motor racing circuit, resulting that the Opel-Rennbahn was not only used for testing purposes.
 On weekends, all kinds of car and motorcycle races where organized and even cycling races.
-For these occasions they constructed five grandstands around the circuit who could accommodate 50.000 spectators.
+For these occasions they built five grandstands around the circuit who could accommodate 50.000 spectators.
 Beside motor racing, the large proving ground was also used for markets, exhibitions and performances of Opels own music chapel.

 The rocket car

 One of the most spectacular event on the Opel-Rennbahn was without a doubt the testing of the RAK1, a rocket engine powered car, on the 12th of March 1928.
 Because the circuit was actually too short for this occasion, the experiment continued on the much faster AVUS in Berlin.